harry-upton/spritesheet2coe/README.md

 # Spritesheet to .coe file converter

 A simple python script for converting a spritesheet (in bitmap form) into .coe files for initialising FPGA memory blocks in the Vivado tools.
+This script does not require you to install any extra modules.
+Feel free to contact me if there are any issues.

 ## Usecase